l-ramirez-lopez/prospectr/README.md

  `blockScale`            : block scaling
  `blockNorm`             : sum of squares block weighting

-The selection of samples/observations for calibration of vis-NIR data can be achieved with one of the following functions
+The selection of representative samples/observations for calibration of spectral models can be achieved with one of the following functions:

  `naes`      : k-means sampling
  `kenStone`  : CADEX (Kennard--Stone) algorithm